The First-Order Theory of Ground Tree Rewrite Graphs: An upper bound

 \begin{proof} The lemma can be shown by induction on $i$, starting with $i = -1$.
 For the induction base ($i=-1$), note that the existence of the isomorphism $f$ ensures that $\overline{s}$ and $\overline{t}$ satisfy the same quantifier-free formulas.
-The induction step uses Lemma~\ref{lemma-EFG} and the classical back-and-forth argument from the proof of the Ehrenfeucht-Fra\"iss\'{e}-Theorem.
+The induction step uses Lemma~\ref{lemma-EFG} and the classical back-and-forth argument from the proof of the Ehrenfeucht-Fra\"iss\'{e}-Theorem. \end{proof} Setting $i=\ell$ in Lemma~\ref{lemma-EFG2}, it follows $\Trans \models \varphi$ if and only if $\String_1 \models \varphi_1$, where $\varphi_1$ is from \eqref{def:varphi_1(2)}.